 Investors in the company include SoftBank Corp, Ru-Net Holdings, Tybourne Capital, PremjiInvest, Alibaba Group, Temasek Holdings, Bessemer Venture Partners, IndoUS Ventures, Kalaari Capital, Saama Capital, Foxconn Technology Group, Blackrock, eBay, Nexus Ventures, Intel Capital, Ontario Teachers' Pension Plan, Singapore-based investment entity Brother Fortune Apparel and Ratan Tata.
 SoftBank is by far the largest shareholder at 32.98%, Nexus is next at 9.71%, Kalaari at 7.81%, eBay at 6.32%, Foxconn at 4.03%, Alibaba at 2.93% and Temasek at 2.65%.
 Founders Kunal Bahl and Rohit Bansal hold 3.94% and 2.44% respectively.

 In the final assessment, the jury is still out on whether what happened on the Snapdeal-Flipkart deal was good or bad.
 For founders Kunal Bahl and Rohit Bansal, this had become an ego issue, without doubt.
 To be consigned to the dung-heap of e-commerce history, a domain they had once been princes of, was not exactly their idea of an exit.
 A pay out of $15 million each to them also looked perhaps too measly an amount to promoters who had got used to multi-million dollar fund raises every so often.
 That promoters at Flipkart, Sachin Bansal and Binny Bansal, having been sidelined from day-to-day management, were not very far from the fate being meted out to them, perhaps was no solace to Messrs Bahl and Bansal.
 The duo wanted to retain charge of Snapdeal, come what may.
 The Flipkart deal had to die if Bahl and Bansal were to survive.

 If SoftBank still had the aggressive Nikesh Arora at its helm, it could perhaps have bulldozed Nexus on the Snapdeal Board.
 Nexus’s negativity on the Flipkart offer, and its continued support to Bahl and Bansal finally killed the deal.

+The fire-sale of FreeCharge eventually gave Kunal Bahl the elbow room to say good bye to Flipkart.
+Snapdeal 2.0 has frankly very little hope.
+Despite dizzy success in fund raising and acquisitions, Bahl and Bansal actually showed little acumen in the profitable running of operations of Snapdeal.
 As managers of a complex business, they would at best score a 3/10.
 Now with most of their top-deck having exited, chances of an operational turnaround to success and profitability look even more remote.